 In my view, its sole purpose is to protect your income.

-The insurance payout should replace the future income that you’ve earned if you were healthy.
+The insurance payout should replace the future income that you would’ve earned if you were healthy.

 This payout will then enable you to continue to pay for the daily expenses, cater for your kid’s education, your retirement, etc, so that all is not lost.

-Life insurance is a generic term.
-And under the umbrella of it lies 2 important plans: term insurance and whole life insurance.
+Life insurance is the generic term.
+And under the umbrella of it lies 2 important plans: term life insurance and whole life insurance.